 Choose any of the links below for more information on abuse and neglect.

 Department of Mental Health's Code of State Regulations 9 CSR 10-5.200 Report of Complaints of Abuse, Neglect and Misuse of Funds/Property

-Department of Mental Health's Consumer Safety - This office provides supports to clients and their family members.
+Department of Mental Health's Constituent Services - This office provides supports to clients and their family members.
 The main goals of the office are to ensure that client rights are not being violated; to review reports of abuse or neglect; and to provide useful information to clients and family members about mental health issues.

 Missouri Department of Health and Senior Services - Reporting Suspected Abuse, Neglect or Exploitation